Piscina: Usage

 The purpose of the piscina or sacrarium is to dispose of water used sacramentally, by returning these particles directly to the earth.
 For this reason, it is connected by a pipe directly to the ground; otherwise presumably, a basin was used.
 At times the piscina has been used for disposal of other items, such as old baptismal water, holy oils, and leftover ashes from Ash Wednesday.

 In the Catholic Church, pouring the consecrated wine, the Blood of Christ, or the Host down a sacrarium is forbidden.
 Extremely rarely, the Eucharistic species spoils or becomes contaminated such that it cannot be consumed.
 The host is then dissolved in water until it disappears, and then the water is poured down into the sacrarium.
 In accordance with what is laid down by the canons, "one who throws away the consecrated species or takes them away or keeps them for a sacrilegious purpose, incurs a latae sententiae excommunication reserved to the Apostolic See; a cleric, moreover, may be punished by another penalty, not excluding dismissal from the clerical state."
 This applies to any action that is knowingly, voluntarily, and gravely disrespectful of the sacred species.
 Anyone, therefore, who acts contrary to these norms, for example casting the sacred species into the sacrarium or in an unworthy place or on the ground, incurs the penalties laid down.
 Certain conditions, laid out in the current Code for Canon Law, must be met in order for the penalties to apply.

-The piscina at St Andrew’s church, West Stoke, West Sussex, England.
-May 2025.

 Eastern Christianity

-In the Eastern Orthodox and Eastern Catholic Churches the piscina is called a thalassidion, and is located in the diaconicon (sacristy).
+In the Eastern Orthodox, Eastern Lutheran and Eastern Catholic Churches the piscina is called a thalassidion, and is located in the diaconicon (sacristy).
 The thalassidion is a sink that drains into an honourable place in the ground where liquids such as the water used to wash holy things may be poured, and where the clergy may wash their hands before serving the Divine Liturgy.
 In Orthodoxy the Sacred Mysteries (consecrated elements) are never poured into the thalassidion, but must always be consumed by a deacon or priest.

 In some ancient churches, the thalassidion was placed under the Holy Table (altar), though now it is almost always located in the diaconicon.
 At one time, before a monk or nun was tonsured, their religious habit would be placed on the thalassidion; now, since the separation of the thalassidion from the Holy Table, the habit is placed on the Holy Table.
 When a monk or nun is tonsured, if the hair must be disposed of, it is thrown into the thalassidion.